 And finally hiring SyS Creations will be the best compliance decision you ever make.

-Setting the standards for sensitive patient information and its protection the Health Insurance Portability and Accountability Act or popularly known as HIPAA in the US is the primary governing body for Protected Health Information (PHI) and all the healthcare entities must implement security safeguards on their physical, network, and processes to be compliant with HIPAA.
+Setting the standards for sensitive patient information and its protection the Health Insurance Portability and Accountability Act popularly known as HIPAA in the US is the primary governing body for Protected Health Information (PHI) and all healthcare entities must implement security safeguards on their physical, network, and processes to be compliant with HIPAA.

 The covered entities include anyone providing operations in healthcare, treatments, and payment or any businesses that have access to patient information.